TANISHX1/presistance/input_output.md

 * Status registers : which can read the current status of device
 * Data registers or buffers : to pass data to the device or to get data from the device

-by reading or writing this registers OS can controll the device behavior
+By reading or writing this registers OS can control the device behavior

 2. **Internal Implementation:** The device-specific hardware and firmware that implements the actual functionality, which may include: